 Please be energy conscious!
 Do not leave your room or apartment with lights, TV, computer, stereo, curling iron, or any other appliance in use.
-Keep windows closed.
+Keep windows closed when you leave the room/apartment.

 Laundry

 Laundry facilities are located in each residence hall.
 Laundry fees are included in the housing cost of campus residents.
 The University assumes no responsibility for damage to clothing while washing or drying.
 Students should report mechanical difficulties with laundry machines to their Associate Resident Assistant immediately.